The Emancipationist Century

 April 25, 2014

-In the smear campaign before the U.S. presidential election, a candidate was accused of being a closet Muslim.
-The time was the 18th century, not the 21st.
+A candidate was accused of being a closet Muslim.
+In the 18th century, not the 21st.

 The Romance of Realism